 The ultimate technology to support the speed and latency requirements of current and emerging services over HFC networks.

-An extension of the DOCSIS 3.1 specification, Full Duplex DOCSIS technology allows cable operators to ultimately achieve 10 Gbps speeds downstream and upstream.
-Full Duplex DOCSIS technology dramatically changes the downstream-to-upstream ratio, easily allowing for multi-gigabit symmetric services over HFC networks.
+An extension of the DOCSIS 3.1 specification, DOCSIS 4.0 technology allows cable operators to ultimately achieve 10 Gbps speeds downstream and upstream.
+DOCSIS 4.0 technology dramatically changes the downstream-to-upstream ratio, easily allowing for multi-gigabit symmetric services over HFC networks.
 This translates into an increase in spectral efficiency of almost 100 percent.
 As future applications are developed that require higher upstream traffic profiles, such as IoT applications and virtual reality, the ability to offer symmetric speeds is a game changer.

 Distributed Access Architecture